Rubiksman78/robot_mission_17/README.md

 # TODO update Analysis of results
-maybe compare results when changing the number of agents/ grid size/ waste? rerun the graph to have the first step metrics compute AUC across all wastes? maybe it would make more sense overall
+maybe compare results when changing the number of agents/ grid size/ waste? rerun the graphs with old heuristics to have the first step metrics